 I am creating amateur animation for my website.
 I would like to use a portion of an instrumental song that I found online as background music to the animation.
 Tracking down the copyright holders of that song to ask for permission would be time-consuming and possibly expensive.
 This project is just for fun, and will not be sold or used to make a profit.

-I have heard that a certain amount of a song can be used in this manner -- not for profit -- without requiring permission.
+I have heard that a certain amount of a song can be used in this manner without requiring permission.
 Is this true?
 If so, what are the guidelines for using this copyrighted material?

 Unfortunately, there are no fixed standards as to how much of a song you can use without infringing the song owner's copyright.

-Using the song without permission is risky, but the consequences are not dreadful.
-Although the owner of the music could sue for infringement, it's unlikely.
-That's because it would cost more money than the company would recover.
-More likely, the company would send you a letter or email requesting that you stop using the material.
-If you obey and take the music off at that point, the issue is usually over.
+Using the song without permission is risky, but it is relatively unlikely that the owners would immediately sue you.
+More likely, their lawyers would send you a letter or email requesting that you stop using the material.
+If you obey and take the music down, the issue is usually over.

-Of course, there is always the possibility that the song owners will never learn of your infringement.
-Most infringements are discovered on the Net when traffic increases, the infringement begins earning money, or the infringement is diverting music sales.
+Of course, there is also the possibility that the song owners will never learn of your infringement.
+Most infringements are discovered when Web traffic increases, the infringement begins earning money, or the infringement is diverting music sales.